mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/Shifter.md

 ###### _Figure 3: Measuring the falling edge of the output signal coming from the gear shifter sensor

 ### Microcontroller Selection
-The Arduino UNO REV3 is clocked at 16 MHz, has 6 analog I/O pins, and 14 digital I/O pins.
-The board can be powered via battery, USB, or the VDD pin and can operate within a voltage range of 7-12 V. The sampling rate of a digital I/O pin from the Arduino Uno is 8 MHz, so the constraint of the Nyquist rate of 9.64 Hz or greater is met.
+The Arduino UNO REV3 is clocked at 16 MHz, has 6 analog I/O pins, 14 digital I/O pins, and can communicate with other Arduinos via UART communication.
+The board can be powered via battery, USB, or the VDD pin and can operate within a voltage range of 7-12 V. The power subsystem will supply the UNO with 12 V. The master MCU is an Arduino Mega, so the Arduino Uno can communicate with it via UART communication.
+The sampling rate of a digital I/O pin from the Arduino Uno is 8 MHz, so the constraint of the Nyquist rate of 9.64 Hz or greater is met.
 The microcontroller has at least 4 digital I/O pins, so the 4 pins of the OEM sensor can be read.
 The max input voltage into a digital I/O port is 5.5 V, so voltage protection will be needed to ensure that this threshold will not be crossed.
 Since a digital I/O port does not draw or sink more current than it can handle, current protection will not be needed.
-The board will be powered by the power subsystem.

 ![image](https://user-images.githubusercontent.com/117474540/216136883-7d28a09f-101c-4502-a12e-633c129e9a33.png)